 - How does this impact the high school class of 2021?

-- The Division 1 Basketball Regular Signing Period, originally scheduled between April 15-May 20 has been extended until August 1, 2020
+- The Division 1 Basketball Regular Signing Period, originally scheduled between April 14-May 19, 2021 was extended until August 1, 2021

-- The Division 1 and Division 2 Football Regular Signing Periods, originally scheduled between February 5-April 1 have also been extended until August 1, 2020
+- The Division 1 Football Regular Signing Period, originally scheduled between February 3-April 1, 2021 was also extended until August 1, 2021

-- The Regular Signing Period for all other D1/D2 sports has not changed, and will go until August 1
+- The Regular Signing Period for all other D1/D2 sports has not changed, and ends on August 1

 Do all student-athletes have to sign the NLI?

 Remember, there are no Signing Periods for D3, NAIA and Junior College Programs.
 While NAIA and NJCAA do have their own versions of the letter, and NCAA D3 recruits often sign a celebratory signing form, they are not considered a binding contract like the NLI.
-College walk-ons, including preferred, recruiting and unrecruited walk-ons at any level do no sign the NLI.
+College walk-ons, including preferred, recruited and unrecruited walk-ons at any level do not sign the NLI.

-How does this impact the high school class of 2020?
+How did this impact the high school class of 2020?

-Student-athletes will be able to sign their NLI’s starting April 15, 2020 through August 1, 2020.
-Current senior football and basketball players now have more time to sign with D1 and D2 programs.
-For all other sports, the Signing Period has not changed.
+Student-athletes were able to sign their NLI’s starting April 15, 2020 through August 1, 2020.
+Senior football and basketball players had more time to sign with D1 and D2 programs.
+For all other sports, the Signing Period did not change.